 Again, every note of the melody line changes but this time so do most of the notes of the melody scale, including the home tonic, which is now missing.
-The new tritone transposed down a half tone and then inverted is anchored down a half tone by M but the new mode is not //M because it doesn't include the home tonic: it's the tritone substitute mode alt-M with all non-tritone notes different.
+The new tritone transposed down a half tone and then inverted is anchored down a half tone by M but the new mode is not I/M because it doesn't include the home tonic: it's the tritone substitute mode alt-M with all non-tritone notes different.

-The comments on the right indicate it would be a mistake to notate a same-mode tonic change by using the signature for the original mode with a tonic-change suffix (e.g., //1@5) because this indicates a relative mode with the same notes.
+The comments on the right indicate it would be a mistake to notate a same-mode tonic change by using the signature for the original mode with a tonic-change suffix (e.g., //I@5) because this indicates a relative mode with the same notes.

-These two simple examples of parallel mode changes up and down an alphabet step penetrate musical depths that can be very complex in music notation, setting the stage for more sophisticated pieces to come here and in Chapter 5.
+These two simple examples of parallel mode changes up and down an alphabet step penetrate musical depths that can be very complex in music notation, setting the stage for more sophisticated pieces to come.
 Music notation gets in the way because parallel modes bring in multiple explicit or implicit key signatures in which the same piano keys are represented differently (sharps, flats, naturals, on staff lines or in staff spaces).
-This is different in kind from a transposed melody line being identified by different chromatic scale symbols because the note symbols are from the same 12-symbol menu.
+This is different in kind from a transposed melody line being identified by different chromatic scale symbols because the same piano keys are not represented differently.
 Walking Bass Lines